Parts of ravaged Paradise open for first time since California wildfire

 “All my friends who are in their 80s, they’re just not going to go through this process of rebuilding,” Jones said, adding she believes three-quarters of Paradise residents will rebuild.

-Some residents may be able to salvage jewellery or even stuff such as intact tool boxes from the rubble of their houses, said Jones, who lost her own home in the fire.
+Some residents may be able to salvage jewelry or even stuff such as intact tool boxes from the rubble of their houses, said Jones, who lost her own home in the fire.

 Some residents rumbled back into town in recreational vehicles, apparently planning to spend the night, Paradise Police Chief Eric Reinbold said by phone.